 - Discuss easier ways to solve.
 (Instead of adding over and over, would there be an easier way to figure out the answer?)

 Modeling area when fractions are involved is much harder.
 I would not recommend it with Cuisenaire rods.
 Base ten blocks make modeling the area of two mixed numbers much easier.
-It is so important to model any math skill, and here are a few resources you can check out.
+It is so important to model any math skill.

 After they are finished, our wonderful students are required to write a persuasive piece on which rink the city should use.
 Included in the free printable is a graphic organizer to get them started!!!